Mechanic in court for attacking SDA Elder

 Daniel Faglah, 56, a mechanic, has appeared before a Dodowa District Court, chaired by Gloria Naa Bator-Laryea for assaulting an Elder of the Seventh Day Adventist (SDA) Church.

-Faglah, who was charged with assault, pleaded not guilty and was admitted to a GH¢5,000.00 bail.
+Faglah, who was charged with assault, pleaded not guilty and was admitted to a GHC 5,000 bail.

 Chief Inspector of Police Peter Agbelie narrating the facts of the case, told the court that the complainant, Elder Benjamin Teye is with the New Abirem SDA Church and also a farmer.